IBM/aspera-cli/docs/README.erb.md

 ### Faspex 5: Receive a package

-The (numeric) identifier of the package t receive is given as argument to command `faspex5 packages receive`.
+The (numeric) identifier of the package to receive is given as argument to command `faspex5 packages receive`.

 > **Note:** option `box` applies.

+It can also be a `Array` for multiple packages, e.g. `@list:,1,2,3`.

+Special id `ALL` retrieves all packages.
+Special id `INIT` initializes the persistency of already received packages.

+If a package is password protected, then the content protection password is asked interactively.
+To skip this, use option: `--ts=@json:'{"content_protection":null}'`.

 ### Faspex 5: List packages